ImL1s/erc20_mint_repay_contract/README.md

 ### mint token
-user can use give contract USDt to mint our custom token by 1:1
+user can give contract USDt to mint our custom token by 1:1